Inferara/inferara.com/content/en/blog/logic-in-computer-science-conspectus.md

 $$
 \frac{a,\lnot a}{\bot}\medspace(\bot_i)
 $$
-An interesting property is that you can derive anything from contradiction:
+>It is possible to derive anything from contradiction:
+{.danger}
 $$
 \frac{\bot}{a}\medspace(\bot_e)
 $$